THIS IS STILL A WORK IN PROGRESS!!!

-All parts on the printer, with the exception of the fan shroud and the spool holder, were designed by me in AutoCAD 2018.
+All parts on the printer, with the exception of the spool holder, were designed by me in Solidworks 2018.
 As stated this printer was designed to be high end, relatively cheap, and use a bunch of spare parts I had laying around.

 The Electronics Enclosure

 The electronics enclosure was designed by me in Solidworks 2017/2018.
 It is made out of laser cut 1/4" acrylic w/NinjaFlex feet and is meant to house all electronics and most wiring.
 I wanted to make all of the wiring organized, neat and proper, so all of the connections have proper pin and terminal connectors.
 The electronics enclosure features...

 -- Main switch